svelte-add/svelte-add/projects/svelte-add/README.md

 ## 🌐 Support for webpack or Rollup

 There is no planned support for webpack- or Rollup-powered Svelte apps because Vite supersedes them.
 See the "Creating a Vite-powered Svelte app with integrations" section for the recommended approach.

+## 🧪 Support for Vitest

+SvelteKit now offers the option to setup Vitest when running `npm create svelte@latest`.

 ## 🎁 Contributing